Thomas J. Wertenbaker: Early and family life

 According to another of his books, The Shaping of Colonia Virginia, T.J.
 Wertenbaker attended private schools including Jones' University School before graduating from Charlottesville Public High School and beginning studies at the University of Virginia in 1893.
 Wertenbaker interrupted those studies in 1900-1901 to teach at St. Matthew's School in Dobbs Ferry, New York before returning to the University of Virginia and receiving Bachelor's and Master's degrees in 1902.
+At the University of Virginia, he was a brother of the Phi Kappa Psi fraternity, which was headed at the time by one Woodrow Wilson.
 He became an editor of the Charlottesville Morning News and the Baltimore News before re-entering the University of Virginia as a graduate student in 1906, and continued those studies while also teaching as an Assistant Professor of History at Texas Agricultural and Mechanical College beginning in 1907.
 He became an instructor in the University of Virginia's history department in 1909 and completed his thesis and received his PhD degree the following year.
 Wertenbaker later received honorary degrees from several universities in the United States and abroad.

 Career

 In 1910, Virginia-born Princeton President Woodrow Wilson brought Wertenbaker to Princeton as a preceptor and in the same year his doctoral dissertation, Patrician and Plebeian in Virginia (1910) was published and well received (and republished several times, including in 1959).
 That and Virginia Under the Stuarts (1914) refuted the previously dominant Cavalier myth.
 His master work may be The Planters of Colonial Virginia (1922).
 Wertenbaker was considered one of the "Progressive School" of American historians, as were Charles and Mary Beard, James Truslow Adams and Vernon Louis Parrington.
 Wertenbaker regarded the three volumes of The Founding of American Civilization as his greatest work, but others criticized it for basing theories on little evidence.
 The volumes appeared individually as The Middle Colonies (1938), The Old South (1942), and The Puritan Oligarchy (1947), with the last not well received.
 Others criticized him for seeing the faults of the Old South as well as its virtures, or failed to appreciate his attempts to tweak "Yankee" preconceptions.

 Wertenbaker was a member of Princeton's history department for 37 years and its chairman from 1928 to 1936.
 An effective and popular undergraduate teacher, he also guided most of the department's graduate students and increased the department's prestige from that of a college to a university equal to many in Europe before retiring in 1947.
 Wertenbaker also taught as an assistant professor at the University of Göttingen (1931) and was the Harold Vyvyan Harmsworth Professor of American History at Oxford University (1939-1940 and 1944-1945).
-Following his retirement, Weretenbaker lived for two years in Williamsburg, Virginia and continued researching and writing, and also taught at the University of Munich (1950–51) and at several American universities.
+Following his retirement, Weretenbaker lived for two years in Williamsburg, Virginia and continued researching and writing, and also taught at the Ludwig-Maximilians-Universität München (1950–1951) and at several American universities.

 He was president of the American Historical Association in 1947, and a longtime member of the American Antiquarian Society and the American Philosophical Society.